-- .1 Tennis Courts will be permitted if developed minimally as double courts. - .2 The following guidelines and specifications should be used in conjunction with Detail Sheets #13 to 21: - a.
+- 1. Tennis Courts will be permitted if developed minimally as double courts. - 2.
+The following guidelines and specifications should be used in conjunction with Detail Sheets #13 to 21: - a.
 A geotechnical analysis on a maximum ten (10) metre grid and to a two (2) metre depth shall be conducted. - b.
-Any organic or otherwise unsuitable material as determined by the geotechnical analysis, shall be removed to a minimum depth of one (1) metre below existing grade and replaced with 1000mm of base gravel conforming to the current Standard Specifications Roads Construction.
-If no organic or otherwise unsuitable material is present, then the subgrade shall be excavated to a minimum depth of 500mm and back filled with 500mm of base gravel conforming to the current Standard Specifications Roads Construction.
+Any organic or otherwise unsuitable material as determined by the geotechnical analysis, shall be removed to a minimum depth of one (1) metre below existing grade and replaced with one (1) metre of 75mm minus pit run base gravel conforming to the current Standard Specifications Roads Construction.
+If no organic or otherwise unsuitable material is present, then the subgrade shall be excavated to a minimum depth of 500mm and back filled with 500mm of 75mm minus pit run base gravel conforming to the current Standard Specifications Roads Construction.
 The subgrade and base gravel shall be compacted to a minimum average of 98% with no single test showing less than 95% of standard Proctor. - c.
-100mm of 40mm crushed gravel conforming to the current Standard Specifications Roads Construction shall be placed and compacted to a minimum average of 98% with no single test showing less than 95% of standard Proctor.
+100mm of 20mm crushed gravel conforming to the current Standard Specifications Roads Construction shall be placed and compacted to a minimum average of 98% with no single test showing less than 95% of standard Proctor. - d.

-- d.
 A 60mm lift of Mix 'B' asphaltic concrete conforming to the current standard Specifications Roads Construction shall be placed and compacted to a minimum average of 98% with no single test showing less than 95% of standard Proctor. - e.
-A 40mm lift of mix 'M' asphaltic concrete conforming to the current Standard Specifications Roads Construction shall be placed and compacted to a minimum average of 98% with no single test showing less than 95% of standard Proctor. - f.
-A final asphalt emulsion should be applied.
-The application shall include a filling, sealing and texturing process.
-Then the colouring and lining of courts shall occur with an acrylic emulsion coating.
-This coating shall be highly pigmented with prime colour and reinforcing pigments that will provide a long and lasting finish for tennis courts.
-The colour green will be used for the actual courts and the colour red will be used for the back of courts, side of courts and in between courts.
-The shade of red or green is to be approved by The City of Calgary Parks. - g.
-Tennis Courts located within dry ponds shall be placed above the 1:50 year flood level.
+A 40mm lift of mix 'M' asphaltic concrete conforming to the current Standard Specifications Roads Construction shall be placed and compacted to a minimum average of 98% with no single test showing less than 95% of standard Proctor.